Marc Berliant, MD

 David Lambert, MD

-Dr. David Lambert is an Associate Professor at URMC and Senior Associate Dean, Medical Student Education.
+Dr. David Lambert is a Professor at URMC and Senior Associate Dean, Medical Student Education.
 He is a graduate of the Dartmouth Medical School and performed his residency at the New England Deaconess Hospital, Harvard Medical School.
 Dr. Lambert has special interests in preventive care and medical education.

 Melissa Mroz, MD